BL0CK-X/theblockchainapi-python-wrapper/README.md

 ## Documentation

-For full API documentation go to <a>https://docs.theblockchainapi.com</a>.
+For full API documentation, check out <a href="https://docs.theblockchainapi.com">the docs</a>.